Who says finance is an all-adult thing? Here are some tips that can help teenagers cultivate robust financial habits at an early stage.

 Tracking Expenses On A Weekly Basis

 The simplest and most basic practice that teens can adopt is tracking their expenses.
-Why we suggest weekly is because it helps to keep a closer look at one’s finances.
+Why we suggest weekly is because it helps to keep a closer tab at one’s finances.
 Once you’re confident about your financial management skills, you can always switch to a monthly tracking habit.
-Also, teens are quite impulsive by nature, so there’s a strong chance that each week may have its own range of expenses, so it makes sense to deal with each week as it completes.
+Also, teens are quite impulsive by nature, so there’s a strong chance that each week may have its own range of expenses.
+It, therefore, makes sense to deal with each week as it’s done.
+At a time like this, online shopping can seem a very tempting option, so keeping a tab on each purchase will surely help.

 Additional Reading: 7 Tips For Teenagers To Make Money